Skip to main content

 Cybersafety for Kids Online

 The internet has opened up a world of information for anyone with a computer and a connection!
 Your children will learn about computers.
-But just as you wouldn't send children near a busy road without some safety rules, you shouldn't send them on to the information superhighway without rules of the road.
+But just as you wouldn't send children near a busy road without some safety rules, you shouldn't send them onto the information superhighway without the rules of the road.
 Too many hangers from pedophiles to con artists can reach children (and adults) through the internet.
-Direct supervision and involvement is the most effective means of addressing the problems presented to children using the internet.
+Direct supervision and involvement are the most effective means of addressing the problems presented to children using the Internet.

 Getting Started